Spaces of tight contact structures in dimension 3: Introduction.

+To show whether the map was injective was next in line.
+The first examples of non-injectivity were for Legendrian knots in $\NS^1 \times \NS^2 \# \NS^1 \times \NS^2$ \cite{Fraser,DingGeiges}.
+They were very much based in Legendrian surgery plus a combination of the classification of tight contact structures in some $3$-folds.
+The biggest step forward came with the introduction of Legendrian contact homology \cite{Chekanov,SFT}, a Floer type invariant based on holomorphic curves.
+A whole industry appeared showing either the non injectivity or the non surjectivity of the map \cite{Ng03, CN13, Et05}.
+It was generalized in several directions: examples for more general $3$--folds \cite{Sa03}, higher dimensional manifolds \cite{EkholmEtnyreSullivan,MurphyLoose}, etc.

+However, there was not a single example of a non--trivial element of a higher homotopy group, actually trivial when considered in the formal Legendrian space: all the known examples due to \kalman \cite{Kalman} were also non--trivial in the space of formal Legendrians \cite{FMP}.

-However, we get to these results by a trick due to Hatcher, and further refined by Budney, to study the homotopy type of the space of knots in the $3$-sphere \cite{Budney,HatcherKnots1,HatcherKnots2}.
+To understand the link between Legendrian embedding spaces and contactomorphisms we follow a reduction trick due to Hatcher, and further refined by Budney, to study the homotopy type of the space of knots in the $3$-sphere \cite{Budney,HatcherKnots1,HatcherKnots2}.
 They compare these spaces with the spaces of diffeomorphisms of the complementary of each knot.
 The key observation is that in order to understand the homotopy type of the space of smooth embeddings it is enough to understand the space of long embeddings Indeed, we can construct a fibration